Matrix Stacks - Demo 19

 |c d| * |g h| = |ce+dg cf+dh|

 This means that rotate_x, rotate_y, translate, etc are destructive operations to the matrix on the top of the stack.
-Instead of creating new matrix to the top of the stack of matricies, these operations aggregate the transformations, but add no new matricies to the stack, and as such are destructive operations to the current matrix.
+Instead of creating new matrix to the top of the stack of matrices, these operations aggregate the transformations, but add no new matrices to the stack, and as such are destructive operations to the current matrix.

 This is what glPushMatrix, and glPopMatrix do.